timoxley/adventure-map/Readme.md

 index.js
 ```

-By default, exercises are loaded as `name`:`relative path` pairs
+By default, exercises are loaded as `"name": "relative/path/to/exercise"` pairs
 from your package.json.
+You need to add exercises to the package.json manually.

 ```json
 {